gaborcsapo/Simplest-Search-Navigator/README.md

 There are a ton of other solutions out there, so you might ask why make another?
 I don't trust chrome extensions for their security, and they're too long to read through for vulnerabilities.
 So here's a 20-liner, which as you can see does nothing more than what it needs.

 # Installation
+- Download contentScript.js and manifest.json and put them into their own folder
 - Enable developer mode in chrome://extensions
 - Click ```Load unpacked```
 - Select folder containing contentScript.js and manifest.json